Masks are not required for museum visitors, but are available for optional use.

-The Center has taken its responsibility for public safety to heart during this time and has both established new and rigorous cleaning protocols as well as installing new safety equipment and providing access to sanitary materials for the public.
+The Center has taken its responsibility for public safety to heart and has rigorous cleaning protocols.
+We provide access to sanitary materials for the public.
 A summary of those changes and protocols is as follows:

 We are adhering to the CDC protocols for staff and visitors.
 We have posted those guidelines at all entrances and distribute the link to ALL staff every day as part of briefings.

-Entrances & Exits are wiped with sanitizing spray every hour with additional staff added during peak visitor periods to wipe surfaces more frequently.
-We have established one door as exclusively entrance and a second door exclusively as exits.
+Entrances & Exits are wiped with sanitizing spray frequently, especially during peak visitor periods.
+We have established one door as exclusively entrance and a second door exclusively as exit.

 Counters are wiped continually by attending staff.
-Plexiglass sneeze guards to be installed (as per health recommendations).
 Guest credit card keypads with sanitizer are placed adjacent to them.
-We also are installing floor markers to establish social distancing for those waiting in line.
+Floor markers establish social distancing for those waiting in line.

-Bathrooms are cleaned every hour on the hour during work hours, and are deep-cleaned in the evenings after the building is closed to the public.
+Bathrooms are cleaned during work hours, and deep-cleaned in the evenings after the building is closed to the public.
 Sanitizer dispensers have been installed in bathrooms.

-There are 12 different stations within the building containing gloves, and sanitizing wipes.
+There stations within the building containing gloves, and sanitizing wipes.
 We also have additional stations in reserve should we need to add them to areas within the building.

 The Center is blessed with abundant space, so no desks are closer than 6’ to each other (unless separated by a wall) with approximately 90% of desks separated from each other by walls.